nsaunders/purescript-tecton/docs/overview/selectors.md

 # Selectors

 A selector is a pattern that describes the scope of a rule, i.e. the set of HTML elements to which it should apply.
 Tecton supports several types of selectors, including element, class, ID, attribute, and pseudo-class selectors.
-You can combine these to form more advanced selectors or even lists of selectors.
+You can combine these to form more advanced selectors or even a selector list.

 ## Element selectors